n0rt0nthec4t/HAP-NodeJS-Accessories/README.md

 Plugins I have developed for home automation using the HAP-NodeJS HomeKit developed service.

 They may or may not work for you, but might help

+If you find this helpfull, consider sponsoring somet funds to help me out with refinements and further development